kevinmatthes/git-aliases-f18/README.md

 The application itself will be compiled and saved in the directory `target/`.
-This directory will be created automatically during the build process and is situated in the repository root.
+This directory will be created automatically during the build process and is situated in the repository's root.

 ### Removal of Build Artifacts